endpoints

 Requests are translated from the left bit to the right bit of the path.

 Once the module is found, endpoints will then attempt to find the class with the remaining path bits.
-If no class is found the class named `Default` will be used.
+If no matching class is found then a class named `Default` will be used if it exists.

-This makes it easy to bundle your controllers into something like a "Controllers" module.
+This makes it easy to bundle your controllers into a `controllers` package/module.

 Below are some examples of HTTP requests and how they would be interpreted using endpoints.